mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 `Obstacles teach us about ourselves.
 They teach us about our strengths and weaknesses, and help us understand our limits.
 They create forks in the road where you get to decide which way to go.`

-Interdependent Co-arising has 10 parts:
+Interdependent Co-arising (IDCO) has 10 parts:
 1. ignorance
 2. formations
 3. consciousness